green-code-initiative/ecoCode-android/README.md

 📢 Cite this work
 ------------------

-If you use ecoCode in an academic work we would be really glad if you cite our seminal paper using the following bibtex (to appear):
+If you use ecoCode in an academic work we would be really glad if you cite our seminal paper using the following bibtex entry:

 ```bibtex
 @inproceedings{10.1145/3551349.3559518,